Python comes with a lot of modules; we can say that there are Python modules for almost everything you need.

 The import statements don’t promote the visibility of the attributes, and the imported file can’t see the attributes in the importing file.

 If you try to re-import the module after importing it on the top of your code, Python will fetch the already loaded module again.

 To reload a module, you can use the reload function that can achieve that.

 Why do we need to reload the imported module?

 The answer is so simple.
-This allows some parts of your program to be modified without restarting your program.
+This allows you to modify some parts of your program without restarting it.
 You can imagine any situation that needs dynamic customization.

-Python can only reload modules written in python only.
-So compiled extensions (like the discussed previously) can’t be reloaded.
+Python can only reload modules written in Python only.
+So you can’t reload compiled extensions (like the discussed previously).

 You can change the code of module1 in your text editor, and this will reload it.
 Reloading modules is a very powerful feature in Python if you use it carefully.

-I hope you find the post useful and interesting.
+I hope you find the tutorial useful and interesting.
 Keep coming back.